usccolumbia/materialsatlas/docs/user-guide/lattice-constant-prediction.md

    When the csv file is uploaded, then the predictor just uses the generic model.

 3. Click "Predict Now"
+4. collect the results by cliking the "Download the Results" Link.

 #### Interpreting the Results